vdinovi/simple-server/README.md

-A simple LAMP stack server for learning purposes.
+A simple LAMP-stack server for learning purposes.